nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the find feature

-The find feature allows users to find a particular contact in Tracey and retrieve their specific details.
+The find feature allows users to find a particular contact by its name in Tracey and retrieve their specific details.

 The `find` command is as follows:

 `find NAME`

 The user do not require to search the full name of the contact.
-However, the name must be its substring.
+However,  the query substring must match the person's starting from the first character.

 e.g. `find J`
 This will return any contact details starts with J in the Tracey.

+e.g. `find Ja`
+This will match `Jack` while `find ck` will not match.

 The activity diagram shows the possible execution paths for the `find` command.